Last update

 As announced, in the next few days the Minister of Defence will also be discussing with the relevant parliamentary committee these avenues on which she is currently working with the army and other players, some of which will be spread over several years.

-These investments will be in line with those of our allies and will also strengthen our position.
+These investments will be in line with the strategic priorities of our allies and will also strengthen our national position.
 This includes traditional military investments as well as cybersecurity, which is becoming increasingly important, and our expertise in satellites.

-Through all these efforts, we will try to ensure that our national economy can also benefit from these investments. specially those companies whose skills can be used for both civil and military purposes.
+Through all these efforts, we will try to ensure that our national economy can also benefit from these investments.
+Especially those companies whose skills can be used for both civil and military purposes.

 We hope that this effort, of unusual importance and scope for our nation, can rely on a sufficiently broad national consensus.

 Only when Russia realises that it has no chance of success on the field will the path to the negotiating table become attractive.
 Together with Ukraine and our partners, we want to restore the path to peace and stability in Europe.
-For this reason, I will travel to Switzerland this weekend for a peace conference on Ukraine, attended by many other heads of state and government.
+For this reason, I will travel to Switzerland this weekend to attend a peace conference on Ukraine, together with many other heads of state and government.
 It will not restore peace overnight.
 But it should be an important first step on the difficult road to peace on our continent.

 The world around us is full of tragedy.
 Our role is to help build a better world, both abroad and at home.
 Everything is closely connected.
-So, a responsible foreign policy must also help people fleeing war.
+A responsible foreign policy must therefore also help those people that are fleeing war.
 We stand by our commitment to spend 1% of GNI on development aid.

 Offering people a better life.
 That's the role of politics, and we take it seriously.